Abhi871999/Data-dictionary1/README.md

 Pre-requisite - Tables should have a common column/field.

 Cardinality -> Number of records in key table, correponds to how many number of records in to secondary/foreign key table.

+Topic : Initial Values Check box in Table

+1) We can select the checkbox Initial values for table fields, then the type dependent NOT NULL value be assigned to that field and the flag for NOT NULL is set to true on database.

+      Path to check : Utilities->Databaseobject->Display) - Refer column NOT NULL and Default.

+2)Many databases, will simply initialize the value of a field as NOT NULL even if we are not selecting this checkbox.

+    Scenario: Suppose we added a new column NEW_1 to table ZTORDH_78 and for NEW_1 , the NOT NULL flag is true.
+    First Query will not return any result and the second query will return the result.
+    DATA : lt_ordh_78 TYPE TABLE OF ZTORDH_78.
+            SELECT * FROM  ZTORDH_78
+            INTO TABLE lt_ordh_78
+            WHERE NEW_1 IS NULL.
+"No Output

+    DATA : lt_ordh_78 TYPE TABLE OF ZTORDH_78.
+            SELECT * FROM  ZTORDH_78
+            INTO TABLE lt_ordh_78
+            WHERE NEW_1 = ' '.       "  Output

+    DATA : lt_ordh_78 TYPE TABLE OF ZTORDH_78.
+            SELECT * FROM  ZTORDH_78
+            INTO TABLE lt_ordh_78
+            WHERE NEW_1 IS NOT NULL.    "  Output